ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

   {: pre}

-To create a file system with `parted` follow these steps.
+To create a file system with `parted`, follow these steps.

 1. Run `parted`.